After going through years of medical school – you’re an expert in medical lingo.

 All of the details of your contract with your new employer are right there in print.
 It is up to you to read and understand what you are signing.

-Typically, a contract gives your employer the freedom to fire you – with or without cause – after a period of time (which is usually around 90 days).
+Typically, a contract gives your employer the freedom to fire you – with or without cause – after a while (which is usually around 90 days).
 Now, this arrangement is extremely common.

 If you have a five-year contract, for example, this kind of clause is going to dramatically shorten the length of your contract.
-Basically, if you agree to 90 days – make sure 90 days is enough time for you to find a new job.
+If you agree to 90 days – make sure 90 days is enough time for you to find a new job.

 So, you just want to make sure you know what kind of window you are working with.